The Attacker’s Perspective

 2021-09-01|NodeZero|East-Coast-Bizops|Full: This indicates that the NodeZero host was placed in the East Coast Bizops network and the scope was the entire enterprise.

 2021-09-24|NodeZero|Netherlands Dev|US East Finance: This indicates a test to validate new controls were effective in stopping an attacker from reaching the US East Finance network from a development network.

 The pentest scope is the set of IPs and/or subnets (in CIDR notation) within which you want to run the pentest.
 The larger the scope, the better results you will get.
 This is not a “vulnerability scanner” that has a narrow focus.
 NodeZero assesses your environment and uses any data it finds, and the context around it, to identify and exploit your vulnerabilities, misconfigurations, and poor cybersecurity hygiene.

 If you are unclear on CIDR notation, here is a reference and a calculator app to assist you:

 If your environment uses

-Copy to Clipboard button or highlight the script and copy it with
+or highlight the command line provided and copy it with

-Lastly, paste this command into the terminal of your NodeZero Host.
+Paste the command line you just copied into the shell of your NodeZero Host.